 Parallel to developing practical knowledge, the theoretical base should be expanded.
-To understand the nature of entrepreneurship, as a universal phenomenon existing in different kind of activities, it is recommended to conduct comparative studies, covering both social and business organisation.
-One of the questions to be answered is: in which dimensions are social and business entrepreneurship similar, and in which ones are they different?
-To understand the nature of social entrepreneurship, it is important to compare entrepreneurial behaviours in social enterprises and other types of non-profit organisation (e.g. charities, associations), and to explore which organisational or legal forms of non-profit organisations are more eligible for using business activities to strengthen the achievement of their social goals.
-Comparing entrepreneurship in non-profit and for-profit organisations, or traditional non-profits with social enterprises requires the development of research methodology, including the design of a questionnaire or methods of collecting data.
+To understand the nature of entrepreneurship as a universal phenomenon existing in different kinds of activities, it is recommended to conduct comparative studies covering both social and business organisations.
+One of the questions to be answered is: In which dimensions are social and business entrepreneurship similar, and in which ones are they different?
+To understand the nature of social entrepreneurship, it is important to compare entrepreneurial behaviours in social enterprises and other types of non-profit organisation (e.g., charities, associations) and to explore which organisational or legal forms of non-profit organisations are more eligible for using business activities to strengthen the achievement of their social goals.
+Comparing entrepreneurship in non-profit and for-profit organisations, or traditional non-profits with social enterprises, requires the development of research methodology, including the design of a questionnaire or methods of collecting data.

-Taking into account the role of the non-profit sector, researching entrepreneurial orientation in a social context is reasonable objective, as it could support the future development of non-profit organisations and furthermoretheir effectiveness in solving social problems.
+Taking into account the role of the non-profit sector, researching entrepreneurial orientation in a social context is reasonable objective, as it could support the future development of non-profit organisations and (furthermore) their effectiveness in solving social problems.

 REFERENCES